Public transport in Helsinki - a brief history

 The horse-omnibuses were withdrawn.

-The first trial to operate an omnibus.
-It did last long because of poor road conditions.
+1907 The first trial to operate an omnibus.
+It did not last long because of poor road conditions.

 Julius Tallberg started a horse-tram operation in Lauttasaari.